sphinx-doc/sphinx/doc/domains.rst

    For methods you should use :rst:dir:`py:method`.

-   The description should include information about the parameters required and how they are used (especially whether mutable objects passed as parameters are modified), side effects, and possible exceptions.
-This information can optionally be given in a structured form, see :ref:`info-field-lists`.
-A small example may be provided.
+   The description normally includes information about the parameters required and how they are used (especially whether mutable objects passed as parameters are modified), side effects, and possible exceptions.

+   This information can (in any ``py`` directive) optionally be given in a structured form, see :ref:`info-field-lists`.

+.. rst:directive:: .. py:data:: name

+   Describes global data in a module, including both variables and values used as "defined constants."
+Class and object attributes are not documented using this environment.

+.. rst:directive:: .. py:exception:: name

+   Describes an exception class.
+The signature can, but need not include parentheses with constructor arguments.

 .. rst:directive:: .. py:class:: name
                    .. py:class:: name(parameters)